 Most people don’t bother projecting their identity online.
 They feel no expressive connection with the virtual.
 They prefer an identity expressed only in the real, if they express at all.
 I think that’s absolutely fine.

 Some of us, though, like to express a little more: maybe in the arts, maybe online, maybe by writing angry letters in crayon to the local newspaper.
 Many will use the virtual world just for communication, which in itself expresses their preferences and goals.
 Others will create an online presence to fulfil professional needs.
 Most will restrict themselves to the hothouse inanities of the social web.
 We all, online, have our own ways of expressing our identities.

 A personal website is, I believe, the most interesting and powerful mechanism for online expression.
 A webmeister has complete control of their virtual presence on a website.
-They’s not subject to the constant pressure to develop an inane numbness to difference or ability that the popular social websites unfortunately, and I suspect intentionally, generate.
+They’s not subject to the constant pressures to drown ability, to erase the discomfort of otherness, etc., that the popular social websites unfortunately, and I suspect intentionally, generate.